Terry McDavitt: Early life

 Terry McDavitt was born in Dannevirke in 1948.
 He was educated in Wellington at St. Patrick's College, later attending Victoria University of Wellington and graduated in 1970 with a Master of Arts degree.
 He was an activist in his youth and organised multiple protests against the Vietnam War and apartheid.
 In 1979 he became head of General Studies at Wellington Polytech, a position he retained until 1987, when he resigned to focus on his political career.
+He is a justice of the peace.

 McDavitt married Kate Ford in 1970 and had two children; Ruth in 1975 and Joseph in 1978.
 He and Ford were divorced in 1984.
 McDavitt married Sue Lee in 1994.

 Political career

 McDavitt became politically active in the early 1970s and joined the environmentalist Values Party. in 1974 he stood unsuccessfully for the Wellington City Council on a Values ticket.
-He also served as the General Secretary of the Values Party from 1974 until 1979 when he decided to leave the party.
+In 1975 he was elected as the party's Wellington regional convener, replacing Tony Brunt who stepped down from the role.
+He also served as the General Secretary of the Values Party from 1974 until 1979 when he decided to leave the role.
+The role was no longer paid and he left it for a role as a communications tutor.
+He stayed on in a voluntary basis with several friends performing necessary duties until the next annual conference.
+He was in favour of homosexual law reform in New Zealand and listed his name openly in support.

 By the 1980s McDavitt had left the Values Party and had joined the Labour Party.
 He stood again for the City Council in 1983 on a Labour ticket and was elected.
 He transferred to the Lambton Ward in 1986 would remain on the council until 1992 when he decided not to seek re-election.
-In 1988 he was appointed deputy to Mayor Jim Belich, holding that position until 1989 when Labour lost their majority on the council.
+In 1988 he was appointed deputy to Mayor Jim Belich after the removal of Helene Ritchie, following a series of feuds with Labour councillors over policy.
+He held that position until 1989 when Labour lost their majority on the council.